 "My almost 3 year old has been potty trained for a year.
 Lately, it's been fun to pee down his heating vent in his room.
 This morning, he really pushed me to my limit when I came out of the shower and realized he had peed on his 9 month old brother.
 And then when I put him in time-out in his room (instead of spanking him, which is really what I wanted to do) he peed in his heater vent again.
 I feel like I try to be a good parent, so I don't know what I'm doing wrong.
 How much more love and affection can I give him?
 We'll start a sticker chart today and hope that works.
 Because once you pee on your brother, you've gone too far, and we have to fix this now." -- Anonymous

 peeing on the baby is going too far!
 Last week we looked at why spankings and timeouts don't really work when the toddler pees on the baby.

 Today, let's consider Sticker charts.
-Tomorrow, we'll explore that all-too-familiar refrain: How much more love and affection can I give him?
+In our next post, we'll explore that all-too-familiar refrain: How much more love and affection can I give him?
 And then, we'll wrap up this little series with some real solutions.
 (Can't wait?
 They'll be geared toward helping this little pisser manage his emotions,

 so he can manage his behavior.)